dbpedia-spotlight/gsoc-searcher/data/misc/README.md

 limited, and only allows searching for projects based on name, description, and tags, so query by homepage is not possible.

+Also, Ohloh have recently added support for organisations (e.g., [Apache](https://www.ohloh.net/orgs/apache)) which is not currently supported by RDFohloh.

 ### dbpedia-debian.nt

 This is a set of links to Debian's [RDF Interface](http://wiki.debian.org/qa.debian.org/pts/RdfInterface)